Schedule a Publication

 Show Title As

-The Title set here is used when viewing the report from the master report portal page.
-The master report portal page is where all reports are listed and filtered.
-This is NOT the title that appears on the ACTUAL report.
-That is defined directly in the HTML of the report.
+The title set here is used when viewing the report from the master report portal page, where all reports are listed and filtered.
+This is not the title that appears on the actual report — that is defined directly in the report HTML.

 Tags